Physical Medicine and Rehabilitation

 Detailed information on burns, burn types, classification of burns, burn treatment, and burn rehabilitation

-Detailed information on cancer rehabilitation, including members of the rehabilitation team
+Detailed information on cancer rehabilitation, including members of the rehab team.

-Case managers usually don't provide direct patient care, but may work either as part of the rehab team or for the patient's insurance company.
+Case managers often don't provide direct patient care.
+But they may work either as part of the rehab team or for the patient's insurance company.

 Chaplains act as spiritual counselors to help patients and families through periods of crisis.

-Rehabilitation services are provided in many different places, including hospitals, long-term care facilities, and community health centers.
+Rehab services are provided in many different places, including hospitals, long-term care facilities, and community health centers.
+Read on to learn about what to look for when choosing a rehab facility and services.

 One of the main goals of rehabilitation is to prepare the patient for life after discharge.